HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 Once you execute the query, you'll see the data displayed in a table format.
 To visualize the data as a bar chart, simply click on the plus icon next to the table and select the "Visualization" option.
 From there, click on the "Visualization type" drop-down menu and then select the "Bar Chart" option.
 This will generate a bar chart that displays the average trip distance for each passenger count.

-Visualizing the average trip distance for various passenger counts in Bar chart format - Databricks Dashboards
+Visualizing the average trip distance for various passenger counts in a bar chart format - Databricks Dashboards

-Visualizing the average trip distance for various passenger counts in Bar chart format - Databricks Dashboards
+Visualizing the average trip distance for various passenger counts in a bar chart format

 2) Scatter Chart: